bdaylor13/Appsmith-Data-Dawgz/README.md

 To view the app:
-- scroll to the bottom of the README and click the button that says "view"
+- scroll to the bottom of the README and click the button that says "view application"